xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/rationals.md

 ### Rationals

-Simple reasons behind the XCDL component framework design:
+Simple reasons behind the xCDL component framework design:

 * for better performance (size, optimisation, etc) libraries are not the solution, and compile time configuration is preferred;